Last updated on January 8th, 2021 at 06:07 am

-Before we dive into which one is best, let’s break down what a kid’s science box is.
+Before diving into which one is best, let’s break down what a kid’s science box is.
 KiwiCo and MEL Science ask you to first select which product line or experiment set you are interested in.
-After deciding your subscription length — you can do a 1-month trial if you don’t want to commit just yet — you’ll add your payment method and be on your merry way to stimulating your kids’ minds with curated, fun experiments!
+After deciding your subscription length — you can do a 1-month trial if you don’t want to commit just yet — you’ll add your payment method and be on your merry way to stimulating your kids’ minds with curated, fun science experiments!

 Generally speaking, each STEM box has the materials, instructions, and parent guide to perform an experiment that demonstrates a fundamental scientific phenomenon.

 $19.95 per month – Koala, Kiwi and Tinker Crates

 $24.90 per month – MEL Kids

 $19.90 per month – MEL Chemistry Lite

 $34.90 per month – MEL Chemistry or MEL Physics